andreascaudo/escape-orbit/frontend/README.md

 npx http-server -p 8000
 ```

 Then open `http://localhost:8000` in your browser.

+## Mobile Testing

+For optimal mobile testing:
+- Test in both portrait and landscape orientations
+- Verify the leaderboard appears correctly in the portrait orientation instructions
+- Check that boundary detection works when flying outside the solar system
+- Ensure proper centering when rotating the device